 Palliative care can be provided at any stage of a serious illness and is often provided in hospitals, hospices, nursing homes, and other care facilities.
 It can also be provided at home or in the community for those receiving end-of-life care.
 Palliative care improves the quality of life for patients, as well as their families and loved ones, by providing relief from pain and other symptoms and emotional support during difficult times.

 Palliative care is an extra layer of support for you and your family.
-It can provide relief from the symptoms, pain and stress of a serious illness and improve quality of life while supporting your desire to remain in your home.
-It also reduces the risk of hospital admissions or ER visits.
-Palliative care is covered by Medicare, Medicaid and most insurance.
+It offers relief from the symptoms, pain, and stress of a serious illness while supporting your desire to remain in your home.
+Palliative care is covered by Medicare, Medicaid, and many other insurance policies.

-- Frequent hospitalizations or ER visits — two or more in last 6 months
+- Frequent hospitalizations or ER visits (two or more in a six-month period)

-- Uncontrolled symptoms — pain, dyspnea, depression, fatigue, etc. – despite optimal medical management
+- Uncontrolled symptoms like pain, dyspnea, depression, fatigue, etc., despite optimal medical management

-- Functional decline — unexplained weight loss, loss of mobility, frequent falls, skin breakdown, etc.
+- Functional decline, including unexplained weight loss, loss of mobility, frequent falls, skin breakdown, etc.

 - A permanent feeding tube is being considered

-If you believe your loved one may be ready for palliative care, call us at 931-910-2722.
-We can provide a consultation without obligation and arrange for an assessment by a medical director or a nurse with specialized training.
+If you believe your loved one may be ready for palliative care, call us for a no-obligation consultation.
+We can arrange for an assessment by a medical director or a nurse with specialized training.

 Your Palliative Care Team

 Your palliative care team is here to support you and your family during this difficult time.
 They provide specialized medical care that focuses on relieving the symptoms, pain, stress, and emotional concerns of serious illness.
 The palliative care team works with your other doctors to provide comprehensive care that fits your physical, emotional, and spiritual needs.
 They can help you manage your symptoms and make decisions about care, as well as provide emotional and spiritual support to you and your family.